Consumer medicine information

 Stand or sit up when inhaling.

-1. Remove the protective cap from the mouthpiece and check that the mouthpiece is clean and free from dust and dirt.
+1. Remove the protective cap from the mouthpiece and check that the mouthpiece is clean and free from dust, dirt or any other foreign objects.

 2. Breathe out as slowly and deeply as possible, in order to empty your lungs.